 Carefully monitor your credit and limit your spending, especially as you get closer to the mortgage application process.

 Pay off high-interest debt and keep credit card use reasonable.

 Maintain a healthy DTI.

-Review your loan rejection letter clearly.
+Regardless of why your mortgage application was denied, review the loan rejection letter thoroughly.
 This way, you can receive the proper insight and education on what needs to be done.
 Some of these steps can be completed in a few weeks, while some may take a lot more time.
 It’s good to be thorough, doing everything you can to better prepare for a home purchase.
-Because it’s not just home loan approval you should be seeking, it’s also the lowest rates and most affordable loan programs -- both of which are accessible when you have healthy credit.
+Because it’s not just home loan approval you should be seeking, it’s also the lowest rates and most affordable loan programs — both of which are accessible when you have healthy credit.
 Once you feel confident you’ve improved your financial situation, start the mortgage approval process again.
 There’s not only a dream home out there for you, but there’s also an ideal mortgage that can get you into your own home at an affordable monthly cost.